 By the end of the post, you will get to know which one to choose between — Divi vs Elementor.

 Quick Verdict: If you don’t have the time to go through this detailed comparison, let us give a quick verdict.
 Elementor is the clear winner as it has an easy interface, flexible design options, and a massive library of ready-to-use templates.
 Even we designed our site Kickass MasterMinds with Elementor.
 On the other hand, Divi Builder is an affordable choice with good web design options.
-However, the web designing interface of Divi isn’t that streamlined as Elementor.
+However, the web designing interface of Divi isn’t as streamlined as Elementor.

 Divi vs Elementor: Interface Comparison

-The page builders — Divi and Elementor, come with an easy drag and drop page building interface.
+The page builders — Divi and Elementor, come with an easy drag-and-drop page-building interface.
 Let’s compare the website designing interface of Elementor and Divi page builders.

 To start building pages with Elementor, you need to open/create the particular page you want to design.
 To start designing the page with Elementor, just click the “Edit With Elementor” button.